A Night in Dieppe

 He finished tying up his rope and, before leaving, wished me good luck.

 I would need it.
 I had nine hours to kill.
 The place was deserted, and I only had a few francs to my name.
 Hardly enough for a croissant.
 Plus, there was a nip in the air.
 I made my way over to an outdoor waiting area that looked like a dirty English bus shelter with orange plastic moulded seats under a corrugated roof.
-I sat down and stared ahead at the view of the now-empty docks considering my options.
-I knew one thing for sure; it was going to be a long night.
+I sat down and stared ahead at the view of the now-empty docks.
+It was going to be a long night.

-I decided to walk into Dieppe town centre and followed signs that took me along the Quai de l’avenir and then the Quai de la Marne, but everywhere was a complete ghost town.
+I decided to walk into Dieppe town centre and followed signs that took me along the Quai de l’avenir and then the Quai de la Marne but it was a complete ghost town.
 Even if I had had money, nothing was open – no hotels, no shops, no bars, no nightclubs.
-A light rain had started to fall, and I was wearing my thin Jim Morrison leather jacket, which looked super-cool on a sunny day in Camden Market, but I was now cursing its inability to keep me dry or warm.
+A light rain had started to fall, and I was wearing my thin Jim Morrison leather jacket, which looked super cool on a sunny day in Camden Market, but I was now cursing its inability to keep me dry or warm.

 I returned to the waiting area at the ferry port, which at least provided some shelter and tried to get some sleep.
-But this task was made impossible by the contours of the orange plastic moulded seating, designed for a specific sized posterior and certainly not made for rest.
+But this task was made impossible by the contours of the orange plastic moulded seating, designed for a specific sized French posterior and certainly not made for rest.
 A bed of nails would be more comfortable.
-If only I had some paper and a pen, I could write some song lyrics or start a novel.
-I sat there feeling sorry for myself when I heard footsteps and saw the silhouette of someone approaching.
-It was a smartly dressed man in a suit carrying a briefcase heading towards me.
+If only I had paper and a pen, I could write some song lyrics or start a novel.
+I sat there feeling sorry for myself when I heard footsteps and then out of the darkness, I detected the silhouette of someone approaching.
+It was a smartly dressed man in a suit carrying a briefcase.

 I acknowledged him with a lifting of the eyebrows and a sympathetic smile, but he did not return my greeting.
-He was a large imposing man, and his suit was well cut like he had stepped out of Saville Row tailors.
-But he was somewhat distracted.
-He inspected the row of orange plastic mounded seating, deciding which seat to sit on, grimacing, shaking his head and muttering to himself.
+He was a large imposing man, and his suit appeared to be from a Saville Row tailors.
+But he was distracted.
+He inspected the row of orange chairs, grimacing, shaking his head and muttering to himself.

-After some deliberation, he produced a large white handkerchief and started to rub vigorously on his chosen seat.
-It was a thorough cleaning operation, but his next dilemma was how to dispose of his now soiled handkerchief.
+Eventually, he produced a large white handkerchief and started to rub vigorously on his chosen seat.
+It was a thorough cleaning operation, but his next dilemma was how to dispose of his soiled handkerchief.
 He looked around for a bin that didn’t exist.
 And even if it did, he would need another hanky to open the bin.
-Here was a man who had clearly never been to the outdoor toilets at Glastonbury Festival, which was a cure for all ills.
+Here was a man who had clearly never been to the outdoor toilets at Glastonbury Festival.
 Everything felt clean after that.

-I was getting a bit offended that he was so oblivious and uninterested in me.
-Was I not another human being?
+I was getting a bit offended that he was so uninterested in me.
 Some conversation would be nice.
 And I had some funny stories.
-Especially the one about our family dog Max the golden retriever, and the time he got stung by the bee.
-I was beginning to feel quite insulted and angry, but eventually, his eyes darted my way.
+Especially the one about our family golden retriever Max and the time he got stung by the bee.
+Eventually, his eyes darted my way.
 I took my opportunity and spoke.

 “Nightmare!”